 Paul Chapman is Executive Director of Inverness Associates, and is the author of several books and reports on environmental education.
-Paul is also part of the California Green Ribbon Schools program, served on the board of Chabot Space and Science Center, was the longtime principal of Head-Royce School, and served on the California Environmental Literacy Task Force.
+Paul is also part of the California Green Ribbon Schools program, serves on the board of Chabot Space and Science Center, was the longtime principal of Head-Royce School, and served on the California Environmental Literacy Task Force.

 Jayni Chase is the Founder of the Center for Environmental Education and the Founding Chair of the GREEN Community Schools initiative.
 She serves on the boards of Cool Globes, the USGBC Center for Green Schools, Friends of the Earth, the NY Harbor Foundation and is a member of Pleiades, a network of women working on sustainability.

 Dr. Milton Chen is Senior Fellow and Executive Director Emeritus at the George Lucas Educational Foundation.
 Dr. Chen was founding director of the KQED Center for Education in San Francisco, a director of research at Sesame Workshop in New York, and an assistant professor at the Harvard Graduate School of Education.

 Dr. Hardin Coleman is professor of counseling and applied human development at Boston University where he serve as Dean of the School of Education (2008-2017).
 Dr. Coleman began his career in education as a high school teacher and counselor.
 He is current Vice Chair of the Boston Public School Committee and Editor of the Journal of Education.

 Diana Dehm is the CEO of Sustainable Business Partnerships, and is founder, producer, and host of Sustainability News & Entertainment Radio.
 She supported the first UN–US Global Water Scarcity Conference held at the University of California, Irvine, and has participated in national water policy discussions on Capitol Hill.